CHILD CUSTODY AND VISITATION

 19. Q. MY SPOUSE WANTS JOINT CUSTODY--HOW CAN I KEEP THIS FROM HAPPENING?

 A. Again, if this decision is left to a judge, you must show the judge the opposite of the above.
-Based on changing perceptions about joint custody, courts seem to be less-inclined now to start with the assumption that joint custody is better than primary/secondary custody arrangements.
-It might be difficult for your spouse to convince a court that joint custody is appropriate when you can show that your spouse has rarely agreed with you on issues concerning the child, has had very little to do with caring for and raising your child, or if during your separation the child has been made a part of your disagreements and arguments.
+It might be difficult for your spouse to convince a court that joint custody is appropriate if you can show that your spouse has rarely agreed with you on issues concerning the child, has had very little to do with caring for and raising your child, or if during your separation the child has been made a part of your disagreements and arguments.
 The court will need to know that you and your spouse are not good candidates for joint custody and that joint custody is not in the child's best interest.

 20. Q. WHAT ARE THE PRO'S AND CON'S OF JOINT CUSTODY?